-- The landlord and the family will receive an appointment letter from the Occupancy Specialist. - The family must provide a copy of the signed lease, which indicates they have met with the landlord to review and sign prior to their final appointment. - If applicable, the family must provide proof that utilities have been transferred into their name, or in the name of another adult household member. - The landlord will sign the Contract after the tenant has signed their final paperwork. - Leases and Contracts MUST BE signed within 60 days of the lease effective date!
+- The landlord and the family will receive the finalized paperwork from the Occupancy Specialist. - The family or owner must provide a copy of the signed lease, which indicates they have met to review and sign prior to their final appointment.

+- The landlord will be sent 2 copies of the Contract to sign and return. - Leases and Contracts MUST BE signed within 60 days of the lease effective date!